canonical/lxd/doc/instances.md

 Note also that if your container image is configured to perform DHCP on the interface it will likely remove the automatically added configuration, and will need to be configured manually or via a mechanism like cloud-init.

-It then configures static routes on the host pointing to the instance's veth interface for all of the instance's IPs.
+It then configures static routes on the host pointing to the instance's `veth` interface for all of the instance's IPs.

-This nic can operate with and without a `parent` network interface set.
+This NIC can operate with and without a `parent` network interface set.

 With the `parent` network interface set proxy ARP/NDP entries of the instance's IPs are added to the parent interface allowing the instance to join the parent interface's network at layer 2.

-For DNS, the nameservers need to be configured inside the instance, as these will not automatically be set.
+For DNS, the name servers need to be configured inside the instance, as these will not automatically be set.

-It requires the following sysctls to be set:
+It requires the following `sysctls` to be set:

 If using IPv4 addresses: